SmartData-Polito/cannypot/README.md

 ### Building Backend Systems

-The explorer part processes commands, which are saved into the ``input`` directory (the path can be specified inside the `explorer/etc/explorer_config.cfg` file).
+The explorer part processes commands, which are saved into the ``input`` directory, asks for commands to the backend system, and save the outputs inside the ` ``output`` directory.
+These paths can be specified inside the `explorer/etc/explorer_config.cfg` file.
-To do so, it asks for commands to other machines, relying on ``libvirt`` and ``qemu``.

-Each VM you want to work with should be created ahead of time and added to the ``explorer/etc/hosts.csv`` file, which is has 1 entry by default (ubuntu).
+Each VM you want to work with should be created ahead of time and added to the ``explorer/etc/hosts.csv`` file.
-Inside ``explorer/vm`` all code and specifications for the vm can be found and modified if necessary.
-For the default behaviour, see these commands in the `explorer/install_explorer.sh` script:
+To create them, look at the ``explorer/vm`` directory.
+For the default behaviour, note these commands in the `explorer/install_explorer.sh` script:

 ```
 create_net.sh